mesonbuild/meson/docs/markdown/Pkgconfig-module.md

   generated file.
 The strings must be in the form `name=value` and may reference other pkgconfig variables, e.g. `datadir=${prefix}/share`.
-The names `prefix`, `libdir` and `installdir` are reserved and may not be used.
+The names `prefix`, `libdir` and `includedir` are reserved and may not be used.
 - `version` a string describing the version of this library, used to set the `Version:` field. (*since 0.46.0*) Defaults to the project version if unspecified.
 - `d_module_versions` a list of module version flags used when compiling